sauerbraten/rpncalc/README.md

 	$ go get github.com/sauerbraten/rpncalc

-Now, in your `$GOPATH/bin` there will be the `rpncalc` executable.
+This will put the `rpncalc` executable into `$GOPATH/bin`.

 ### Syntax:

 	rpncalc <input>

-`<input>` consists of int literals and operators; divided by spaces.
+`<input>` consists of float64 literals and operators; divided by spaces.
 Operators currently supported are:

 - `+`
 - `-`
 - `·`
 - `/`
 - `%`
-- `squared`
+- `^`

-All operators need 2 arguments in front of it, except for `squared` which only needs one.
+All operators need 2 arguments.
 If you can't type the `·`, see here: http://en.wikipedia.org/wiki/Interpunct#Keyboard_input.
 The asterisk (`*`) doesn't work since it is reserved in bash and expands to all folder contents in the current directory.

 ### Examples:

 	$ rpncalc 2 3 +
 	5

  `2` and `3` are the arguments for the `+` operator.

 	$ rpncalc 2 3 + 4 5 + ·
 	45

-	$ rpncalc 2 3 + 4 5 + · 20 - 10 / squared 3 %
+	$ rpncalc 2 3 + 4 5 + · 20 - 10 / 2 ^ 3 %
 	1

 - `2 3 +` → `5`